gustaveroussy/sopa/docs/faq.md

 ## How to optimize the segmentation parameters?

 Selecting the right parameters for Cellpose/Baysor can significantly improve the output data quality.
 To choose these parameters, we recommend subsetting the data (`spatialdata.bounding_box_query`), saving the subset (`sdata.write("subset.zarr")`), running different segmentation on the subset (use `key_added` to save the segmentation with a specific name), and compare the results.

-Using the API will be more convenient to experiment.
+Refer to [this tutorial](../tutorials/compare_segmentations) for an example.

 ## How to provide dictionnaries to CLI arguments?